Smokey Yunick

-Henry "Smokey" Yunick (May 25, 1923 – May 9, 2001) was an American professional stock car racing crew chief, owner, driver, engineer, engine builder, and car designer as well as being a pilot in the United States Army Air Corps in World War II.
-Yunick was deeply involved in the early years of NASCAR, and he is probably most associated with that racing genre.
+Henry "Smokey" Yunick (May 25, 1923 – May 9, 2001) was an American professional stock car racing crew chief, owner, driver, engineer, engine builder, and car designer.
+He also served as a pilot in the United States Army Air Corps in World War II.
+Yunick was deeply involved in the early years of NASCAR and is probably most associated with that racing genre.
 He participated in nearly every facet of the sport as a driver, designer, and held other jobs related to the sport, but was best known as a mechanic, engine builder, and crew chief.

-Yunick was twice NASCAR mechanic of the year; and his teams would include 50 of the most famous drivers in the sport, winning 57 NASCAR Cup Series races, including two championships in 1951 and 1953.
+Yunick was twice NASCAR mechanic of the year, and his teams would include 50 of the most famous drivers in the sport, winning 57 NASCAR Cup Series races, including two championships in 1951 and 1953.

-He was renowned as an opinionated character who "was about as good as there ever was on engines", according to Marvin Panch, who drove stock cars for Yunick and won the 1961 Daytona 500.
+He was renowned as an opinionated character who "was about as good as there ever was on engines," according to Marvin Panch, who drove stock cars for Yunick and won the 1961 Daytona 500.
 His trademark white uniform and battered cowboy hat, together with a cigar or corncob pipe, were a familiar sight in the pits of almost every NASCAR or Indianapolis 500 race for over twenty years.
-During the 1980s, he wrote a technical column, "Track Tech", for Circle Track magazine and wrote an occasional "Say, Smokey..." guest column for Popular Science magazine.
+During the 1980s, he wrote a technical column, "Track Tech," for Circle Track magazine and wrote an occasional "Say, Smokey..." guest column for Popular Science magazine.
 In 1990, he was inducted into the International Motorsports Hall of Fame.

 Early life

-A son of Ukrainian immigrants, Yunick grew up on a farm in Neshaminy, Pennsylvania and had to drop out of school to run the farm at age 16, upon the death of his father.
-This, however, allowed him to exercise his talents for improvising and optimizing mechanical solutions; for instance, constructing a tractor from the remains of a junked car.
+A son of Ukrainian immigrants, Yunick grew up on a farm in Neshaminy Falls, Pennsylvania and had to drop out of school to run the farm at age 16, upon the death of his father.
+This, however, allowed him to exercise his talents for improvising and optimizing mechanical solutions, for example, constructing a tractor from the remains of a junked car.
 In his spare time, he built and raced motorcycles; this is where he got his nickname, "Smokey," derived from the behavior of one of his motorcycles.